atimpone/aws-foundation-journey/1-dev-environments/2-2-create-master-aws-account.md

 For example: [aws-account1+master@acme.com](mailto:aws-account1+master@acme.com) and [aws-account1+audit@acme.com](mailto:aws-account1+audit@acme.com) will be treated as unique addresses in AWS but your mail system may deliver the mail to the same [aws-account1@acme.com](mailto:aws-account1@acme.com) email address.

+---
+**Note: Office 365 Users***

+It appears that plus style addressing is on the [Office 365 roadmap for 2020](https://techcommunity.microsoft.com/t5/exchange-team-blog/exchange-transport-news-from-microsoft-ignite-2019/ba-p/993417).

+---

 ### Controlling Access to Root User Email Accounts
 Since the email address associated with an AWS account is used as the [root user login for the account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html), anyone with access to that email account will have access to password reset process for the account.